ssc-oscar/BIMAN_bot_detection/README.md

 ### Getting Commit to File map (c2f):
 `zcat commits.gz| ~/lookup/getValues -vQ c2f | gzip > paper_c2f.gz`

+## Snapshot of the Data
+Snapshot of the different data files used by the scripts is available in `data_snapshot` folder.
+This is for demonstration purpose, so that researchers using this Tool know how to format their data if they are not using WoC tool to generate the data.

+# Running BIMAN

 ### Running BIN (name based detection) approach:

 ` ./BIN.sh |file with list of Author IDs|`